 - How many value deals are within your small business

 Building a sales pipeline helps your sales team directly improve the bottom line of your business.
-By both organizing and managing the potential leads, you'll end up with a much better picture of the strengths and weaknesses of your sales funnel and process.
+By organizing and managing the potential leads, you'll end up with a much better picture of your sales funnel’s strengths and weaknesses, and process.

-This process begins by examining daily activities, the length of the sales process, and what your average conversion rates are.
+This process begins by examining daily activities, the sales process’s length, and your average conversion rates.

 Defining Your Sales Cycle Stages

-First, it's important to understand that a strong sales pipeline needs to be framed around a successful sales cycle.
+First, it's essential to understand that a healthy sales pipeline needs to be framed around a successful sales cycle.
 The sales cycle simply means all of the steps required to close a sale or deal.